psycpv/dz-studio/README.md

 # Sync the dev database with prod

-Run this script to sync the dev database with prod
+Run this script to sync the dev database with prod.
+USE WITH CAUTION!!

 ```bash
 yarn sync-dev-db